siwinlo/WhatShouldISeeThisWeek/readMe.txt

 comfort zone, and taking the onus for choosing a "decent" or "cool" show out of your hands entirely?
 Well, you are in luck!

-WSISTW is a art exhibition randomizer inspired by wtfsigtw (Where the Fuck Should I Go to Eat) and drawing on Artforum's API.
+WSISTW is a art exhibition randomizer inspired by wtfsigte.comw (Where the Fuck Should I Go to Eat) and drawing on an external API.

 You provide your city, and our randomizer will choose a show for you to see.
 Don't like what we picked?
 Choose again.